SoultatosStefanos/archv/docs/configuration.md

 ## Layout

-The graph's visualization properties regarding its layout & topology in 3D space.
+The graph's visualization properties regarding its layout & topology in 3D space can be configured with plugged in algorithms and values.

 Example .json configuration: